developersu/ns-usbloader/README.md

 ### Translators!
 If you want to see this app translated to your language, go grab [this file](https://github.com/developersu/ns-usbloader/blob/master/src/main/resources/locale.properties) and translate it.

 Upload somewhere (create PR, use pastebin/google drive/whatever else).
 [Create new issue](https://github.com/developersu/ns-usbloader/issues) and post a link.
 I'll grab it and add.

+To convert files of any locale to readable format (and vise-versa) you can use this site [https://itpro.cz/juniconv/](https://itpro.cz/juniconv/)

 #### TODO (maybe):
 - [x] [Android support](https://github.com/developersu/ns-usbloader-mobile)
 - [ ] File order sort (non-critical)
 - [ ] More deep file analyze before uploading.
-- [ ] XCI support

 ## Support this app